ZGIS/minktdigital_webmap/README.md

 ![Capture3](https://user-images.githubusercontent.com/81073205/152939922-2dc2d2c5-208f-4eef-807f-2048b539101b.PNG)

+The MINKT DIGITAL web map hosted here is the central element of a map-based platform with which the ([iDEAS:lab](https://ideaslab.plus.ac.at/)) in Salzburg, Austria hosts workshops to **build digial skills with young citizen scientists**.

-The MINKT DIGITAL web map is an open layers web application that integrates data collected in Survey123 as a WFS.
+The web map is an open layers web application that integrates data collected in Survey123 as a WFS.
 The application includes pop-ups, geolocation, an interactive gallery, and layer switchers ([walkermatt-layerswitcher](https://github.com/walkermatt/ol-layerswitcher)).

-**See the Web Map Result:** <br/>
+**See the Live Web Map:** <br/>
 [https://zgis.github.io/minktdigital_webmap/](https://zgis.github.io/minktdigital_webmap/)

-**View the MINKT Stories Platform:** <br/>
+**View the MINKT DIGITAL Platform:** <br/>
 [https://minkt-digital.zgis.at/](https://minkt-digital.zgis.at/)

 <br/>

+## The Map

 The inital view of the web map upon opening it shows the clustered features: